 So it really is a family whale watch operation, and that aspect alone is something we take pride in, and love to share with you, our customers.

 But our family also extends to the amazing and talented people who captain our boats, naturalize the wildlife, answer the phones, and maintain our boats.
 These professionals share our same commitment to excellent customer service, as well as a spirit of service and mindfulness towards our area’s wildlife and ecology.

-When did you start at PSE: In 2020, helping out on weekends!
+When did you start at PSE: I started the summer of 2022!

 Originally from: Kentucky is where I grew up and attended college.

 When did you start for PSE: Officially, my first year was in 2005 on a part time basis, but in 2016 I switched to more of a full-time.

 Why whale watching?
 Because whales are awesome.
 I have been a wildlife fan my whole life, and ever since I was a kid whales were right up there with the likes of tigers, lions, leopards, and cheetahs.
 Growing up all those animals seemed so exotic, and now its amazing to be able to see the whales on a daily basis!